boredjo/thesisfinder/backend/src/documentation/index.html.md

 }
 ```

 This endpoint registers a new idea, which will be associated with the user authenticated.
 The return will be the idea id.
+An idea posted anonymously cannot be edited anymore.

 ## Update an Exsiting Idea